anagrambuild/solana/README.md

 #### Precompiled binaries

 Precompiled binaries are provided for amd64 architecture.
-Arm64 is supported by building locally using the `build.sh`
+Arm64 is supported by building locally using the `build.sh` script

 Also available from [GitHub GHCR](https://github.com/anagrambuild/solana/pkgs/container/solana)